placekit/autocomplete-js/README.md

 | `types` | JS client | `string[]?` | `undefined` | Type of results to show.
 Array of accepted values: `street`, `city`, `country`, `airport`, `bus`, `train`, `townhall`, `tourism`.
 Prepend `-` to omit a type like `['-bus']`.
 Unset to return all. |
 | `countries` | JS client | `string[]?` | `undefined` | Limit results to given countries.
 Array of two-letter ISO country codes. |
 | `coordinates` | JS client | `string?` | `undefined` | Coordinates to search around.
 Automatically set when calling [`pka.requestGeolocation()`](#pkarequestGeolocation). |

+**Important**: the `countries` option is **required** at search time, but we like to keep it optional across all methods so developers remain free on when and how to define it.

 ### `pka.configure()`